jcollado/python-mock-tutorial/source/tutorial.rst

   <Mock name='mock.method()' id='...'>

-Index access is no supported by default because magic methods, those whose names are surrounded by double undercores, require a special configuration because of they way they are looked up internally in python.
+Index access is no supported by default because magic methods, those whose names are surrounded by double underscores, require a special configuration because of they way they are looked up internally in python.
 However, there is a special subclass of ``Mock`` called ``MagicMock`` that provides a default implementation for most magic methods including `__getitem__`: